-All adult day service centers shall have staff who have been trained in current cardiopulmonary resuscitation, seizure prophylaxis and control and brain injury.
-Adequate staff shall be on the premises at all times to ensure:
+All Adult Day Service providers shall have staff who have been trained in current cardiopulmonary resuscitation, seizure prophylaxis and control and brain injury.
+Adequate staff shall available at all times to ensure:

-- 1. Supervision of Clients at all times during the operating hours of the program. - 2.
-Immediate response to emergency situations to assure the welfare of Clients. - 3.
-Provision of prescribed recreational and social activities.

-4. Provision of administrative, recreational, social and supportive functions of the adult day services center.
+- 1. Supervision of clients at all times during the operating hours of the program. - 2.
+Immediate response to emergency situations to assure the welfare of clients. - 3.
+Provision of prescribed recreational and social activities. - 4.
+Provision of administrative, recreational, social and supportive functions of the Adult Day Services Center.